wiiu-env/clang-format-checker-docker/README.md

 Docker image verifying the code format with clang-format

----

-*Disclaimer:

-This is an alpine based fork of [witekio/clang-format-checker](https://hub.docker.com/r/witekio/clang-format-checker)*

----

 ## Getting Started

 The following command will mount the current working directory folder to the `src` working directory, and recursively check the format of source files in `src` and  `include` directories, as well as `file.cpp`